We are Covid compliant according to OSHA guidelines.

 Toupin Construction understands that California—the land of sunshine, surf, and, yes, some extra rules when it comes to electrical outlets—has unique electrical requirements.
 While the National Electrical Code (NEC) serves as the foundation, California has its own amendments and building codes that must be followed.
 The California Electrical Code (CEC) often aligns with the NEC but includes specific modifications to address seismic safety, energy efficiency, and the state’s eco-conscious goals.

-Before diving into the room-by-room details, here are some essential statewide regulations:
+Before diving into room-by-room details, here are some essential statewide regulations you’ll encounter on almost every project:

 Title 24 Energy Code Compliance

-California’s Title 24 Building Energy Efficiency Standards prioritize energy-efficient designs, which impact outlet placement, especially in kitchens and garages where energy use is higher.
+California’s Title 24 Building Energy Efficiency Standards prioritize energy-efficient designs.
+This impacts everything from outlet placement to circuit separation, especially in kitchens, garages, and laundry rooms where energy use is higher.

 Tamper-Resistant Receptacles (TRRs)

-Tamper-resistant outlets are mandatory in all new builds and renovations, ensuring child safety by preventing foreign objects from being inserted.
+Tamper-resistant outlets are mandatory in all new builds and renovations.
+These safety features prevent children from inserting objects into electrical slots.

 Solar Readiness